John Hoffmire: What is the Venture Center?

 We present our Social Innovation Lecture Series, which highlights social innovators and entrepreneurs, their journey, models for delivering social impact, lessons learnt, and tips for the next generation of social innovators and entrepreneurs.

-Dr. Mugdha Potnis-Lele is the Senior Manager for Social Innovations at Venture Center and an alum of the Chevening Research, Science and Innovation Leadership Fellowship (CRISP) program at Oxford (2016)
+Dr. Mugdha Potnis-Lele is the Senior Manager for Social Innovations at Venture Center and an alum of the Chevening Research Science and Innovation Leadership Programme (CRISP) at Oxford University (2016)